 ROCKSHOX: Yes.
 Clean and inspect the shock damper body before or after every ride with the same procedure; use a clean, lint-free towel and isopropyl alcohol as necessary.
 This will extend the wiper seal lifespan, minimize damage to the shock damper body, and minimize air can contamination.

 Applying lubrication to the damper body will attract dirt and debris, which the wiper seal will remove upon the next compression, creating a ring of oil and debris that will need to be cleaned prior to your next ride.
 The wiper is designed to keep dirt and debris out, not pull lubrication in.
-Performing the routine 50 hour air can service will provide the necessary lubrication for the shock to perform as designed until the next service interval is reached.
+Performing the routine 50-hour air can service will provide the necessary lubrication for the shock to perform as designed until the next service interval is reached.

 WET SEAL: Rear shocks are a little different.
-The mechanism uses smaller parts and less internal oil/air then a fork, therefore it needs fewer applications of Wet Seal.
+The mechanism uses smaller parts and less internal oil/air than a fork, therefore it needs fewer applications of Wet Seal.
 That’s not saying that seals won’t dry up on a rear shock, but they will dry up less because of the configuration of rear shocks.
 The seals on rear shocks are also larger and does a better job of dissipating heat.
 We recommend applying two drops of Wet Seal to the rear shock seals once every dozen or so rides.

 MUC-OFF: Yes, our Silicon Shine is ideal to use on both the front and rear shocks.